rhino9686/miniM0/README.md

 # My first M0 Design: Mini M0
 ### Motivations

-MSPM0 micros are an important new device from TI
+MSPM0 microcontrollers are an important new device from TI.

 Being brand new, there's not a lot of public designs done that aren't hefty launchpads or niche additions to large reference designs.